Nealelab/sc_enrichment/README.md

 # sc_enrichement

-This is a cloud-based pipeline that uses the job submission tool [dsub](https://github.com/DataBiosphere/dsub) to run stratified LD-Score Regression [Finucane,Bulik-Sullivan et al. bioxiv](https://www.biorxiv.org/content/early/2015/01/23/014241) and [MAGMA](http://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1004219) in a parallelized way.
+This is a cloud-based pipeline that uses the job submission tool [dsub](https://github.com/DataBiosphere/dsub) to run [stratified LD-Score Regression](https://www.biorxiv.org/content/early/2015/01/23/014241) and [MAGMA](http://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1004219)in a parallelized way.
+The pipeline is split into two scripts, main_ldscore.py and main_magma.py.

 Flags for ```main_ldscore.py```: